peluche/SWE-to-MLE/content/grimoire/index.md

 ## Cross Entropy
 $CE(X) = -\sum_{X=1}^{M}{observed_{X} \times log(predicted_{X})}$ but in practice observed is a vector of [0]s with a single [1], so it simplify to $CE(X) = -log(predicted_{X})$.
 It's used to compute the loss of a [softmax](#softmax) (because it provides steeper gradient in the `[0, 1]` range than the [squared residual](#squared-residual)).

+## e/acc
+Effective accelerationism is a (satirical?) movement on the opposite side of the [alignment](#alignment) doomer crowd.
+It argues for a set of several super human AGI forming a stalemate equilibrium that would let human reap benefits of AI while not being endengered by it. [yt](https://youtu.be/4xvvenRLtY0).

 ## Entropy
 $Entropy = \sum_{i} { Probability_i .
 Surprise_i} = \sum {p(x)log({1 \over p(x)})} = - \sum {p(x)log(p(x))}$.
 See [Surprise](#surprise).
 See [yt](https://youtu.be/YtebGVx-Fxw).